Learn how Peter Lik's photography prints are made and how you can own limited-edition fine art photography prints for

 As you can see, Lumachrome® TruLife® prints rival Peter Lik's gallery prints across the board.
-Most of the images in my collection can be printed up to seven feet wide, with my panoramic images as wide as nine feet or more.
+Most of the images in my collection can be printed up to seven feet wide, with my panoramic images as wide as ten feet or more.

 For the ultimate in beauty and sophistication, I also offer personalized custom framing options for my acrylic prints from the leaders in hand-made Italian moldings, Roma®, and Omega®.
 A portion of the proceeds from all framed print sales is donated to charity.